Trip Tips: A gnarly ride through San Diego's beach towns

 Moonlight State Beach is a spot for families to spend the whole day and night, with its wide swathe of sand hosting beach volleyball and evening bonfires.
 Swami's, named for the golden-spired spiritual centre above the beach, is a popular surf break where the promise of enlightenment is part of the package.

-The offbeat community of Leucadia offers more secluded beaches thanks to the steep cliffs that beachgoers must negotiate, making it a favorite of local surfers.
+The offbeat community of Leucadia offers more secluded beaches thanks to the steep cliffs that beachgoers must negotiate, making it a favourite of local surfers.

 While the impossibly blond, chiseled surfers of both sexes and all ages are California cliche, the serious business going on in surfland may come as a bit of a surprise.